yxshgithub/Popflix_MRS/README.md

 # Popflix - Movie Recommendor System

 Popflix a movie recommending system using dataset from Kaggle of 5000 Hollywood movies.
-Implement bby Using Content based filtering and K-neighbouring algo.
+Implement bby Using Content based filtering and K-neighbouring Algorithm.

 ## Techstack
   Python

 ## Excecuting on local host
   streamlit run app.py